Yu Chang Player Props: Red Sox vs. Giants

-The Boston Red Sox, including Yu Chang (batting .207 in his past 10 games, with two doubles, a home run, a walk and six RBI), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 7:15 PM ET.
+The Boston Red Sox and Yu Chang (.296 slugging percentage over his past 10 games, including one homer), battle starting pitcher Scott Alexander and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Giants.
+He had a hitless performance in his most recent game (0-for-2) against the Giants.

 Yu Chang Game Info & Props vs. the Giants